meghcodes/-Sentiment-Analysis---Amazon-Reviews/README.md

 #  Sentiment Analysis on Amazon Product Reviews

 This project performs sentiment analysis on Amazon product reviews using Python and TextBlob.
-It classifies each review as Positive, Negative, or Neutral, and visualizes the sentiment distribution using Matplotlib and Tableau.
+The project applies AI-powered Natural Language Processing using TextBlob, a pre-trained sentiment analysis model, to classify Amazon product reviews as Positive, Negative, or Neutral, and visualizes the sentiment distribution using Matplotlib and Tableau.

 ---